Law enforcement sees increased speeds with fewer cars on the road

 Ford County is seeing the same trend.

-“On a highway with 65 miles an hour zones, on a daily basis we see speeds in the mid to upper 70’s, the county roads which are 50 miles per hour, many of them are in the mid to upper 70’s as well,” said Ford County Sheriff Bill Carr.
+“On a highway with 65 mile an hour zones, on a daily basis we see speeds in the mid to upper 70s, the county roads which are 50 miles per hour, many of them are in the mid to upper 70s as well,” said Ford County Sheriff Bill Carr.

 They said it’s happening all over Southwest Kansas and remind drivers to slow down even though there are fewer cars on the road.